 #14 Oracle of Delphi

-Today you will find many temples and ruins on the large complex, even a theater and a stadium have been preserved.
+Today, you will find many temples and ruins on the large complex; even a theater and a stadium have been preserved.
 The landmark of Delphi is the rotunda of the Temple of Athena, the so-called Tholos with its three striking columns.
 Even today, you can feel the mysterious aura of the place.

 → More information about the ancient site of Delphi can be found in our separate article: Oracle of Delphi

-#15 Theatre of Epidaurus
+#15 Theater of Epidaurus

 #16 Temple of Poseidon in Sounion